vercellone/PowerShellForGitHub/CONTRIBUTING.md

 has been [configured](https://github.com/microsoft/PowerShellForGitHub/blob/master/build/pipelines/templates/run-unitTests.yaml#L25-L28)
 to execute the tests against a test GitHub account (for the user `PowerShellForGitHubTeam`, and the org `PowerShellForGitHubTeamTestOrg`).
-You will see the AccessToken being referenced there as well...it is stored, encryted, within Azure DevOps.
+You will see the AccessToken being referenced there as well...it is stored, encrypted, within Azure DevOps.
 It is not accessible for use outside of the CI pipeline.
 To run the tests locally with your own account, see [configuring-your-environment](#configuring-your-environment).